dvirgiln/dvirgiln.github.io/_posts/2019-09-16-migration-from-ec2-to-fargate.md

       TaskRoleArn: !Ref RoleArn
       ExecutionRoleArn: !Ref RoleArn
 ```
-Before it was only defined a TaskRoleArn.
+In an EC2 deployment only the TaskRoleArn property is required.

-The next error that we found was *When networkMode=awsvpc, the host ports and container ports in port mappings must match.*.
+3. The next error that we found is *When networkMode=awsvpc, the host ports and container ports in port mappings must match.*.
 To solve this problem you need to include a change in the **AWS::ECS::TaskDefinition**:
 ```
           PortMappings:
             -